varsha-asawale2010/Elevate_Labs_Task_5_network_Capture/README.md

 ICMP (Internet Control Message Protocol):Used for diagnostic purposes, like the ping command.
 See echo request and reply packets when you ping a server.

+## Export the capture here

+## 8. Summarize our Findings and Packet Details
+DNS Queries: Your computer sent DNS queries to resolve domain names, receiving corresponding IP addresses in the responses.
+HTTP Requests: When accessing websites, HTTP GET requests were sent, and responses were received, containing the requested web pages.
+TCP Handshakes: Before data transmission, TCP connections were established using the three-way handshake process.
+ICMP Packets: Using the ping command generated ICMP echo request and reply packets, indicating connectivity with the target server.